Writing a Bytecode VM for PEG Parsing

 return captures[:], pc != FAIL_STATE

-}the fail procedure is where the magic happens. it pops entries off the stack until it finds one with a saved position (a choice point). then it restores that position and jumps to the alternative branch. if the stack is empty, the whole parse fails.
+the fail procedure pops entries off the stack until it finds one with a saved position (a choice point). then it restores that position and jumps to the alternative branch. if the stack is empty, the whole parse fails.

-i benchmarked both approaches on the same ES2025 grammar parsing a 4KB JavaScript file. recursive descent: ~180μs. bytecode VM: ~95μs. roughly 2x faster, which tracks with what the academic papers on parsing machines predict.
+benchmarks on the same ES2025 grammar parsing a 4KB JavaScript file. recursive descent: ~180us. bytecode VM: ~95us. roughly 2x faster, which tracks with what the academic papers on parsing machines predict.

-but the speed isn't even the main win. the main win is that the bytecode is data. you can serialize it, cache it, inspect it, optimize it. i can dump the bytecode for a grammar rule and see exactly what the parser will do — there's no control flow hidden in function calls or implicit in the call stack. every branch, every backtrack, every capture is a visible instruction.
+the speed isn't the main win. the bytecode is data. you can serialize it, cache it, inspect it, optimize it. i can dump the bytecode for a grammar rule and see exactly what the parser will do. every branch, every backtrack, every capture is a visible instruction.

-the other thing i didn't expect: debugging got easier. when a parse fails i can look at the program counter and the stack and know exactly where the parser was, what alternatives it tried, and where it gave up. with recursive descent you get a stack trace, which is fine, but it mixes parser logic with language runtime noise.
+debugging got easier too. when a parse fails i can look at the program counter and the stack and know exactly where the parser was, what alternatives it tried, and where it gave up. with recursive descent you get a stack trace that mixes parser logic with language runtime noise.